Universities are competing for students and open days are starting in March this year, rather than July, which is the usual time.

 They are teaching students to think globally, to seek ways to apply technology to their work and to work collaboratively.

 This is our oldest university.
-Many industry, political and community leaders in Western Australia went to UWA which gives strong links between UWA and leadership across the State.
+Many industry, political and community leaders in Western Australia went to UWA which gives strong links between UWA and leaders across the State.

 The UWA campus is beautiful with Winthrop Hall being the most recognised symbol of “a university” in WA.
 The gardens, theatres and art gallery and its role as the initiator of the Festival of Perth make UWA a hub of culture.